Old Cowboy Carries His Own Booze

 Well, me and the two ladies got to talking and planning and they learned I had certain talents: I can juggle, throw my cowboy hat up like a frisbee-boomerang and twirl my lasso real fancy.
 Like in a parade.
 Now, if you’re thinking that we were thinking of ropes and a four post bed, then I say “Don’t insult my intelligence.”

-Because my daddy always told me, “Don’t play cards with a man named Doc, never eat at a place called Mom’s, and never go to bed with two women at once.
+Because my daddy always told me, “Never play cards with a man named Doc, never eat at a place called Mom’s, and never go to bed with two women at once.
 Not even if you hide your ropes first.”

 I agreed to a date.
 Wearing my jump suit, with fresh painted polka dots, to a little park.
 Of course I wouldn’t dare drink whiskey when I was entertaining the kids along with their mothers.
 And agreeing to that was my major mistake.
 I had such a good time with all the little fellows—only a chauvinist would add, “and the fellow-ettes”—and so I kept going back.
 Staying sober.
 Now I have some perfectly good whiskey bottles I just can’t throw out.
 Well.
 Life is good for this cluttered cowboy.